 Under the life insurance license, LIC Singapore is permitted to write all types of life insurance products.
-On 6 January 2014, LIC Singapore launched its maiden non-participating single-premium endowment product "Wealth Plus".
-Wealth Plus was closed to new business on 28 February 2014.
+On 7th April 2015, LIC Singapore launched its second non-participating single-premium endowment product "Wealth Plus-2".
+Wealth Plus-2 was closed to new business on 30th September 2015.
+Work on launching another products was started which are to be launched in 2016.